cobi-bike/Module-Ping/README.md

 	callback(contact);
 }
 ```

+### _Optional_: Install COBI.bike DevKit Simulator

+Follow the [instructions](https://github.com/cobi-bike/DevKit#-test-your-module) to install the COBI.bike Google Chrome Simulator and get familiar with the basics of module development on the COBI plattform.

 ## Credits
 This module uses Open Source components.
 You can find the source code of their open source projects along with license information below.
 We acknowledge and are grateful to these developers for their contributions to open source.